yegor256/jekyll-chatgpt-translate/README.md

 where the layout for Chinese is `_layout/chinese-translated.html` and for French is `_layout/translated.html` (you must have these files).

-OpenAI API KEY must be set in `OPENAI_API_KEY` environment variable, otherwise the plugin will not do any translation and won't generate translated pages.
+OpenAI API KEY must be set in the `OPENAI_API_KEY` environment variable, otherwise the plugin will not do any translation and won't generate translated pages.
 You can get your key [here](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key).